• Home

 Recommended Video

-Karp was commenting in reference to the topic that has taken the AI world by storm: in what capacity do AI companies collaborate with the government?
-A closer look explains why a dust-up between the Pentagon and two totally separate companies (Anthropic and OpenAI) goes toward explaining Karp’s displeasure.
+Karp was commenting on a topic that has taken the AI world by storm: In what capacity should AI companies collaborate with the government?
+A closer look explains why a dustup between the Pentagon and two totally separate companies (Anthropic and OpenAI) has prompted Karp’s displeasure.

-Katherine Boyle, General Partner at a16z, moderated the breakout session, which was entitled “AI in Defense of the West.”
+Katherine Boyle, general partner at a16z, moderated the breakout session, which was titled “AI in Defense of the West.”

-“If Silicon Valley believes we are going to take away everyone’s white collar job—meaning primarily Democratic-shaped people that you might grow up with, highly educated people who went to elite schools or went to schools that are almost elite for one party—and you’re going to sue the military.
+At which Karp noted: “If Silicon Valley believes we are going to take away everyone’s white-collar job—meaning primarily Democratic-shaped people that you might grow up with, highly educated people who went to elite schools or went to schools that are almost elite for one party—and you’re going to sue the military.
 If you don’t think that’s going to lead to nationalization of our technology, you’re retarded.”

 Whoa.
 So what’s bothering Mr. Karp?